sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

     changes.
 -   `getCalldata`: function used to generate the calldata for submitting the proposal.
-It's not necessary to override this function, as it's already implemented in the GovernorOzProposal contract.
+It's not necessary to override this function, as it's already implemented in the OZGovernorProposal contract.

 When running a proposal through the `forge script`, FPS calls all the functions described above in the following order: `deploy`, `build`, `simulate`, `validate`, and `getCalldata` to ensure the proposal is valid and can be submitted to the Governor.
 The calldata is printed to the console, and the contracts deployed in the `deploy` function can be broadcasted to the network if needed.